markusvankempen/FerryLight/README.md

 ### 6.2.
 Future Development: PAX Counters

+> **Note:** FerryLight is currently in Beta (v5.2.6).
+The PAX Counter system was successfully tested in summer 2025 and is planned for full deployment in summer 2026.

 To improve the accuracy of wait time estimations, a system of PAX counters is being developed.

 - **Problem**: The ferry has a limited capacity of 15 cars.
 During peak tourist season, lineups can be long, and AIS data alone cannot determine the number of waiting vehicles.
 - **Solution**: PAX counters will be deployed at each port to count Bluetooth and WiFi signals from devices in waiting cars, providing an indication of how busy each port is.
 - **Technology**: Due to a lack of power and internet at the ports, the counters will transmit data via LoRaWAN.
 This data will be combined with AIS trip counts to calculate more precise wait times.
+- **Status**: Initial testing completed in 2025.
+Full implementation scheduled for summer 2026.

 ---